mradul098/Takequiz/README.md

 - Decide number of question to be present in test
 - Create Questions pool (pool maybe greater than number of question in test.)
 - Can see the ranks of candidates who has already completed their test
-- Can keep the count of the number of the tests created User has following rights :
+- Can keep the count of the number of the tests created<br>
+User has following rights :
 - Attend Test using the unique test id
 - See the results of previously attended Quizzes